saisankargochhayat/katacoda-scenarios/hello-world/deploy.md

 You would see `thamos advise` being run your stack and if there is a suggestion.
 Incase the analysis fails, we resort to the existing Piplock for to prevent the build from failing.

+Now lets check the logs -

+``oc logs bc/s2i-example-log -f``{{execute}}

+You should keep a eye for these things -
+ -  Thoth's configuration file after hardware and software discovery (that's the .thoth.yaml being expanded from the template.)
+ - Asking Thoth for advise...
+(That is where thamos interacts with thoth api)

-Your app should be running under `Workloads -> Pods`.
+Now if Your app should be running under `Workloads -> Pods`.

 If you want to pull down the remove app you deployed -